What we do

 Once you have joined UEL, you will be asked to complete a short online induction course, with a number of self-study components and watch video tutorials that can found by following this link to the Staff Induction module on Moodle, the university's virtual learning environment.

 The self study material will provide specific information and guidance on academic related matters, such as understanding the requirements of the Academic and Quality Framework, the Assessment Cycle and ensure you know where to seek further information and guidance replace with “There is also a self-paced Academic Induction Module The online Academic Induction module is designed to provide you with the key information to enable you hit the ground running."

 If you would like any further information on academic staff induction please contact CELT@uel.ac.uk

-If you would like any further information on module consultations please contact CELT@uel.ac.uk
+If you would like any further information on module consultations please contact Learning and Teaching Advice (LTA@uel.ac.uk)

-Full dates and details of how to apply are on the PSF Pages of the CELT Staff Dev Hub
+Full dates and details of how to apply are on the CREST Pages of the CELT Staff Dev Hub

-All enquiries should be directed to your College Director of Learning and Teaching or to the CELT mailbox
+All enquiries should be directed to the Learning and Teaching Advice (LTA@uel.ac.uk)

 - Who brings your subject to life?